mjmaenner/disabilitymeasures/contribute/index.md

 ---

 ### We need your help
 It takes a lot of effort to find out what measures are out there, which ones are free, and how to get them--it's why we made disabilitymeasures.org.
-We welcome help in several areas.
+We welcome help in several areas:

 #### There's a measure that we should include
 If there's a freely-available measure that isn't currently listed (and not on the list of measures that don't qualify), please tell us.
 In short, we want to include any measure that is: